eofaolai/Mid-Term-Submission/README.md

 # Mid-Term-Submission

-Attached are the Earnings Statement txt file, code and overview for the mid-term assignment submission
+Attached are the Earnings Statement txt file, code, output file and project overview document for the mid-term assignment submission